Tanabe, Wakayama: Government

 Tanabe has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
 Tanabe contributes three members to the Wakayama Prefectural Assembly.
 In terms of national politics, the city is part of Wakayama 3rd district of the lower house of the Diet of Japan.

 Economy

 Tanabe is the main commercial center of central Wakayama Prefecture.
-Agriculture plays a major role in the economy, with production of umeboshi pickled plums, and the cultivation of various varieties of oranges and other citrus fruits predominant.
+Agriculture plays a major role in the economy, with production of umeboshi pickled plums, and the cultivation of various varieties of oranges and other citrus fruits.
 Shiitake mushrooms, and the raising of poultry are also contributors.
 Commercial fishing and forestry play secondary roles.

 Education

 Tanabe has 25 public elementary schools and 15 public middle schools operated by the city government and five public high schools operated by the Wakayama Prefectural Department of Education.
 The prefecture also operates one special education school for the handicapped, and one vocational education school.